oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

     ![Launch Console](images/03-01.png " ")

-2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you provided in Lab 1 (Task 1, Step 15), and then click **Sign In**.
+2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you provided in the previous lab (Task 1, Step 15), and then click **Sign In**.

     ![GoldenGate Deployment Console](images/02-02.png " ")

 After you log in, you're brought to the GoldenGate deployment console home page.
 Here, you can access the GoldenGate Administration, Performance Metrics, Distribution, and Receiver Services, as well as add Extracts and Replicats for your data replication tasks.

-## Task 3: Add Transaction Data
+## Task 3: Add transaction data

 > **Note:** *Ensure that you enable supplemental logging before adding an Extract or you may encounter errors.
 If you encounter errors, delete and add the Extract before trying again.*